decaf-dev/obsidian-view-count/README.md

 ## Usage

 Once you enable the plugin, view count data will start being tracked.
-You can see the view count on desktop on the status bar in the down righthand corner.
+You can see the view count on desktop in the status bar in the bottom righthand corner.

+There are 2 different definitions for a view count.
+Please see **View count type** setting section below.

 If you would like to view the view count on mobile, you will need to enable the **Save view count to frontmatter** setting.